chirimenmonster/wotmods/README.md

 SpotMessanger
 =============
-Send message to team or platoon, eventually with a "help" or "ping" command,if you are spotted and under some conditions.
+Send message to team or platoon, eventually with a "help" or "ping" command, if you are spotted and under some conditions.

 This mod aim to inform your CW-TC-ESL team if you are spotted but only if they want that informations: